Shehzadcyber/JS-Collector/README.md

    - After loading, confirm it appears in the **Extensions** list and is enabled.
    - (Optional) Check the **Extender** → **Output** tab for any load errors or status logs.

-> If you tell me your repo URL and/or whether the project builds via Maven/Gradle, I can also add the exact build command to generate the `.jar` before loading it.